Kenworth: 1940s: War production and company sale

 In 1939, Kenworth introduced its 500-series trucks, which would form the basis of its commercial truck line into the mid-1950s.
 By the end of the 1930s, demand for trucks began to recover, with Kenworth producing 226 trucks in 1940.

 Following the onset of World War II, Kenworth converted to war production, supplying the Army with 4-ton 6x6 M-1 recovery vehicles.
 In 1943, the company became a supplier for Boeing, manufacturing components for the B–17 and B– 29 bombers.
 To maintain its government contracts, Kenworth commenced production of the M-1 wrecker at a temporary facility in Yakima, Washington.
 In total, the company would supply the Army with 1,930 wreckers by the end of World War II; to accommodate the extensive increase in production, Kenworth introduced an assembly line to produce the vehicle.

-In 1944, company president Phil Johnson died, leaving ownership split between his wife, and the surviving wife of Harry Kent and another company director.
+In 1944, company president Phil Johnson died, leaving ownership split between his wife, Harry Kent’s widow, and another company director.
 Uninterested in owning the company, all three initially planned to offer their ownership to company employees, but financing for the offer was never completed.
-In 1945, ownership of the company changed as Pacific Car and Foundry Company negotiated its purchase of Kenworth as a wholly owned subsidiary.
-By the end of 1946, Kenworth relocated again, following the purchase of a former Fisher Body factory by Pacific Car and Foundry; this would house all Kenworth manufacturing under a single roof.
+In 1945, Pacific Car and Foundry Company purchased Kenworth as a wholly owned subsidiary.
+By the end of 1946, Kenworth relocated again in Seattle, following the purchase of a former Fisher Body factory by Pacific Car and Foundry; this would house all Kenworth manufacturing under a single roof.

 In 1948, Kenworth redesigned the cab of its COE product line, later nicknamed the "Bull-nose" 500-series.